transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 - **All data transmissions are encrypted.** Any interception will have quite a bit of work to do before they can understand your interactions with Sense.
 - **Sense retains all data values within the government IT environment.** Only metadata is sent to LLM service providers, and all code executions take place back in the government IT environment.
 - **Sense was built off open source implementations.** Agencies using Sense will not have any vendor- or proprietary lock-in, and will be able to use Sense to complement a wide range of commercial products or in-house technologies.
-- **Self-deployment contains everything in your own environment.** You don't need to move your data out of your organisation - deploy Sense in the security and convenience of your own agency's environment.
+- **Self-deployment contains everything in your own environment.** You don't need to move your data out of your organisation - deploy Sense in the security and convenience of your own Agency's environment.
 Everything is yours.

 Sense is a significant development in the way government can use technology.
 It allows for advanced AI technologies to be implemented, while adhering to strict security standards.